littlebee/daph-bot/README.md

 - when the left PIR sensor is hot and right is cold, then rotate left to bring the action into view
 - when the right PIR sensor is hot and left is cold, then rotate right to bring the action into view
 - when the data/ALERT.txt file created by watcher.py exists, then do a little quick forward / backward motion and light the center LED red

+The PIR sensors need to be mounted to your bot frame such that there is a little overlap in their field of view (FOV).
+The PIR sensor listed under Things You Need to Find above have a 120 degree field of view.

 ## More things to do